FOSS4GAcademy/GST104FOSS4GLabs/Module 2 Lab/QGIS 2.8 and Inkscape 0.91/Module 2 Lab.md

 Country View.qgs is an unprojected map of the lower 48 states comprised of three themes: United States, LA & NYC, and Circle (centered on -97.50, 39.00).
 You can see it does not look quite right given the default projection.
 The circle shows some obvious skewing.

 The distance property is more difficult to judge.
 The known distance between Los Angeles and New York is approximately 3,962 kilometers.
-Let’s see how the unprojected map controls distance distortion.
+We can see how the unprojected map controls distance distortion.

-2. As before use the Measure Tool to measure the distance between Los Angeles and New York City in kilometers.
+2. As before, use the Measure Tool to measure the distance between Los Angeles and New York City in kilometers.

 If OTF is off, the distance in the unprojected view returns an answer 44.8 meters!
 If you receive this short distance, enable on-the-fly CRS transformation so the correct distance will be returned.